djpugh/MTfit/docs/source/bayes.rst

     The likelihoods for the two different data types are described in chapter :latex:`\ref{probability::doc}`.

-The posterior PDFs for the data used in :mod:`mtfit` are, for a known Earth model:
+The posterior PDFs for the data used in :mod:`MTfit` are, for a known Earth model:

 .. math::